jmjf/to4ft/README.md

   - Read-only component types (`parameters`, `requestBodies`) generate `Type.String(...)` because they will be presented as strings from the query parser.
   - Assign-only component types (`responses`) generate `Type.Unsafe<Date>(Type.String(...))` so we can assign a Date and let Fastify format it according to the spec.
   - Mixed component types (`schemas`, `headers`) -> `Type.Unsafe<Date|string>(Type.String(...))` because we may read or write it.
-  - See [ExtractResponseSchemas.md](./docs/recommendations/06-ExtractResponseSchemas.md) for an approach to get types for response mapping functions.
+  - See [ExtractResponseSchemas.md](./docs/recommendations/06-ExtractResponseSchemas.md) to get types for response mapping functions.

 ### In `oas2ro`